Football End Zone Rules

 The end zone is composed of three types of lines:

-A safety is worth two points for the opposing team and happens when the offensive team's ball-carrier makes a mistake in their end zone.
-For example, if the offensive team gets tackled, runs out-of-bounds, or commits a penalty, then the defensive team is awarded two points.
+A safety is worth two points for the opposing team and happens when the offensive team's ball carrier makes a mistake in their end zone.
+For example, if while in their own end zone, the offensive team gets tackled, runs out-of-bounds, or commits a penalty, then the defensive team is awarded two points.
 This is the only way the defensive team can gain points without being in possession of the ball.

 Field Goal Kicks